sonudhakane7526/sonudhakane7526/README.md

 - 👋 Hi, I’m @vikas dhakane.
 - 👀 I’m interested in coding.
-- 🌱 I’m currently learning Python, Java, C AND C++, Web Development (HTML, CSS, JavaScript), Data Analysis, Data Science and Machine Learning.
+- 🌱 I’m currently learning Python, Java, C and C++, Web Development (HTML, CSS, JavaScript), Data Analysis, Data Science and Machine Learning.
 - 💞️ I’m looking to collaborate on the projects.
 - 📫 How to reach me 8855997526.